Wolf Hill Forest Preserve Painting

 by Charles C. Clear III

-This custom designed oil painting features the Wolf Hill Forest Preserve in Smithfield, Rhode Island.
-The Park has miles of rocky trails that take you deep into the woods, eventually leading to a view of the Providence skyline.
-It’s a popular spot for hikers, dog walkers, and outdoor enthusiasts.
-Wolf Hill is also the site of a tragic accident.
-In August of 1943 a US Army Air Corps plane had engine trouble and crashed at the top of a hill, killing three young servicemen.
-There’s a memorial to them on the spot where their plane came to rest against a large boulder.
+This custom-designed oil painting was inspired by the rugged beauty of the Wolf Hill Forest Preserve in Smithfield, Rhode Island.
+The preserve is known for its winding rocky trails that lead deep into the woods before opening to distant views of the Providence skyline.
+Beloved by hikers, dog walkers, and nature enthusiasts, Wolf Hill is both peaceful and historically significant.
+In August of 1943, a U.S. Army Air Corps plane suffered engine failure and crashed on the summit, claiming the lives of three young servicemen.
+A memorial now rests beside the large boulder where the aircraft came to a stop.

-The painting was well received by the man who commissioned it, and the painting now hangs in their living room.
+The finished painting was warmly received by the collector who commissioned it, and it now hangs in his living room as a personal tribute to the landscape just beyond his doorstep.

 Charles C. Clear III